-- 2. Operate the engine at approximately 1,000 RPM and check the oil pressure gauge.
+- Operate the engine at approximately 1,000 RPM and check the oil pressure gauge.
 If oil pressure is not within specified range, stop the engine immediately.
-Have your authorized Cobalt dealer service the engine. - 3.
-Make sure the water pressure gauge indicates water pressure immediately after starting the engine.
+Have your authorized Cobalt dealer service the engine. - Make sure the water pressure gauge indicates water pressure immediately after starting the engine.
 If it does not, turn off the engine and contact your authorized Cobalt dealer. - 4.
 Allow the engine to warm up.
 Check the water temperature gauge to be sure water temperature remains within the specified range.

 If the temperature gauge reads abnormally high, stop the engine immediately.
-Check the outboard's drive unit water inlets for blockage.
+Check the drive unit's water inlets for blockage.
 If the inlets are open, have your authorized Cobalt dealer service the engine.